DualzIT/Dashball/README.md

 ## Setup
 WARNING: The development is still in alpha.

-Install Python3.12 with the [Microsft Store](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare)

-Download and unzip the dashball .zip file.

-Execute `install.bat`

-That is it!

-To update the program you can do these 2 steps again, the install.bat file is designed to work many times.

 ## Use case
 Dashball is not one of those cloud monitoring software.